MetaCluster: Enabling Deep Compression of Kolmogorov-Arnold Network: Methods

 where $W_1 \in \mathbb{R}^{d_{\text{hidden}} \times d_{\text{emb}}}$, $W_2 \in \mathbb{R}^{|\mathbf{w}| \times d_{\text{hidden}}}$, and $\sigma(\cdot)$ is a ReLU activation.
 The meta-learner is trained jointly with the KAN using standard backpropagation for $\alpha$ epochs, so that the generated weights $\mathbf{w_i}$ both lie on a meaningful manifold and optimize the task-specific loss.

-To demonstrate the manifold‑shaping effect of the meta‑learner, we train a two‑layer KAN with a B‑spline basis on CIFAR-10 \cite{Krizhevsky09learningmultiple} for one epoch under three settings: (i) a meta‑learner with $d_{\text{emb}}=1$, (ii) a meta‑learner with $d_{\text{emb}}=2$, and (iii) a baseline KAN without a meta‑learner.
-We collect all per‑edge activation coefficient vectors ${\mathbf{w}_i}$ and visualize them with t‑SNE.
+To demonstrate the manifold-shaping effect of the meta-learner, we train a two-layer KAN with a B-spline basis on CIFAR-10 \cite{Krizhevsky09learningmultiple} for one epoch under three settings: (i) a meta-learner with $d_{\text{emb}}=1$, (ii) a meta-learner with $d_{\text{emb}}=2$, and (iii) a baseline KAN without a meta-learner.
+We collect all per-edge activation coefficient vectors ${\mathbf{w}_i}$ and visualize them with t-SNE.
 Each point corresponds to $\mathbf{w}_i \in \mathbb{R}^{|\mathbf{w}|}$, where $|\mathbf{w}| = G + k + 1$ with $G=5$ and $k=3$, yielding $|\mathbf{w}|=9$.
-As shown in Figure \ref{fig:Meta1TSNE}, when $d_{\text{emb}}=1$ the model organizes coefficients along an effectively one‑dimensional manifold.
-Increasing to $d_{\text{emb}}=2$ produces the well‑structured two‑dimensional sheet shown in Figure \ref{fig:Meta2TSNE}, indicating that the meta‑learner concentrates variability onto task‑relevant directions.
-In contrast, the baseline KAN provided in Figure \ref{fig:KANTSNE} yields a diffuse cloud without coherent low‑dimensional structure, which hampers downstream clustering.
-These visualizations substantiate our premise: shaping coefficient vectors via a low‑dimensional embedding makes them markedly more clusterable, a property we later translate into the higher compression at fixed accuracy shown in Section \ref{sec:ablation}.
+As shown in Figure \ref{fig:Meta1TSNE}, when $d_{\text{emb}}=1$ the model organizes coefficients along an effectively one-dimensional manifold.
+Increasing to $d_{\text{emb}}=2$ produces the well-structured two-dimensional sheet shown in Figure \ref{fig:Meta2TSNE}, indicating that the meta-learner concentrates variability onto task-relevant directions.
+In contrast, the baseline KAN provided in Figure \ref{fig:KANTSNE} yields a diffuse cloud without coherent low-dimensional structure, which hampers downstream clustering.
+These visualizations substantiate our premise: shaping coefficient vectors via a low-dimensional embedding makes them markedly more clusterable, a property we later translate into the higher compression at fixed accuracy shown in Section \ref{sec:ablation}.